 And the final touch is a hint of hot pepper.
 Just enough for complexity and warmth, but not so much to overpower the fresh flavors of the cucumber, basil and lime.
 I chose jalapeno for its color and heat, and because I had them on hand, banana pepper for extra flavor.

 Because I like to be extra fancy, and because they looked so pretty, I had to pick some Chinese Five Color peppers to garnish this Spicy Thai Basil Cucumber Cocktail.
 They are EXTREMELY hot, but goodness are they deceivingly cute!

 I almost forgot my favorite ingredient… a cute vintage glass!
 Found 10 of these last weekend at an indoor flea market and thought they had a versatile shape for drinks or dessert.
 That justifies the extra space in my cupboard, right?

 Exotic destination in glass anyone?
 So good you won’t want to share, but you have to serve this to your friends.
-They will be understandably impressed with your gourmet bartending skills.
+They will be so impressed with your gourmet bartending skills.

 - 8-10 leaves Thai basil